HirotheChamp/EcommerceApp/README.md

 ## Room for Improvement

-* I could have tested code more frequently to ensure less mistakes in the future
+* Code will be tested more frequently to ensure less mistakes in the future
-* I should be more organized in how I arranged my folders and files
+* Folders and files will be organized in a more concise manner
-* Better communication with teammates
+* Communication will be handled more professionally

 <hr></hr>